 Pondering buying your first Jeep Wrangler but can’t decide whether to opt for an automatic or manual transmission?
 This is a heated topic in the Jeep community as some Jeepers are purists and only drive a manual, while others prefer the automatic.
 There are pros and cons to each Jeep Wrangler transmission that you will want to consider before deciding what option is best for you.
 Depending on how you will use your Wrangler, a manual transmission might suit your needs more than an automatic Wrangler.
-On the other hand, a manual Jeep Wrangler may not be as practical as having an automatic transmission.
+On the other hand, a Jeep Wrangler with a stick-shift may not be as practical as having an automatic transmission.
 When deciding between a Jeep Wrangler automatic vs manual, make sure to consider all the benefits and drawbacks so you can make an informed decision on which transmission will suit you best.

 Wrangler Manual Transmissions